Orange and Avocado Natilla (Mexican Custard Pudding)

 Pour the orange juice into a medium saucepan and place over medium heat.
 Add the sugar, stir and, once it comes to a gentle simmer, 4 to 5 minutes later, cook for 5 minutes.
 Let cool.

 In another saucepan, pour in the milk and place over medium-low heat.
 Once it comes to a simmer, remove from the heat.

-In a medium bowl, beat the egg yolks with the heavy cream, cornstarch and salt until thoroughly combined.
-Gently, pour the milk mixture in a thin stream into the egg yolks, beating well with a whisk or fork.
-Once mixed, pour the grapefruit mix into that egg yolk mix in a thin stream whisking as you do.
-Return entire mix to a sauce pan and place over low medium heat, let it come to a gentle simmer and cook until it coats the back of a wooden spoon, stirring occasionally, about 15 minutes.
+In a medium bowl, beat together the cream, cornstarch, egg yolks and salt until thoroughly combined.
+Gently pour the warm milk in a thin stream into the egg yolk mixture, beating well with a whisk or fork.
+Once mixed, pour the orange mixture into egg yolk-milk mixture in a thin stream, whisking as you do.
+Return the entire mixture to a saucepan and place over medium-low heat, bring to a gentle simmer and cook, stirring occasionally, until it coats the back of a wooden spoon, about 15 minutes.
 Remove from the heat.
-Mix in the completely mashed avocado, whisking thoroughly with a whisk or fork until thoroughly combined.
+Mix in the avocado, whisking thoroughly with a whisk or fork until thoroughly combined.
 Strain the mixture, using a fine strainer, onto a bowl.

 Chill the mixture by placing the bowl over an ice bath.
 Cover the natilla with plastic wrap placed directly onto the custard so it will not create a film.
 Place in the refrigerator and let completely chill.
 Serve by spooning the natilla into bowls and garnish with cacao nibs.